swlew369/Relax_Take-Home_Challenge/README.md

 Relax site on three separate days in at least one seven­day period.
-Data is provided in two csv files: one file has login times for each customer and the second file has customer data with various features such as customer name and the organization they belong to.
+Data is provided in two csv files: one file has login times for each customer and the second file has customer data with various features such as the customer name and the organization they belong to.

 Python code used for this project is provided in Juptyer Notebooks, and a written report is provided as a pdf file.